If you wish to access all of the audio files along the Walkway (to use your phone instead of the kiosks), please go to our main Audio Tour page.

 Carnivore Nutrition Center

 The tan building just to the east is by far the most important building on the property!
 Certainly that’s the case if you ask any of the animals.
-This is the Carnivore Nutrition Center where, in the months when the Bears are awake, 80,000 pounds of food a week or so is processed.
-When the Bears are hibernating that number drops to about 40,000 pounds of food a week for the carnivores.
+This is the Carnivore Nutrition Center where, in the months when the Bears are awake, 100,000 pounds of food a week or so is processed.
+When the Bears are hibernating, that number drops to about 40,000 pounds of food a week for the carnivores.
 All of the food is currently donated from big-box stores located in the Denver metro area.
 The Sanctuary has three trucks and three drivers that go to over 60 stores each week up and down the front range of Colorado.
 This excess food, often having 2 or 3 days before expiring, is then brought to the Nutrition Center where our army of wonderful volunteers sort the food and prepare it into diets for the animals.
-The carnivores primarily eat frozen meat blocks that are a combination of beef, poultry and pork to which eggs, vitamins, minerals and other supplements are added.
+The carnivores primarily eat meat blocks that are a combination of beef, poultry and pork to which eggs, vitamins, minerals and other supplements are added.
 The Bears eat primarily fruits and vegetables along with fresh fish, seafood, grains and some red meat.
 The Grizzly and Brown Bears eat a great deal more red meat than do the Black Bears.
 Typically, the carnivores are fed 3 to 4 times a week while the Bears have food in front of them all the time since they are foragers, just like humans.

 Veterinary Care